kurierjs/kurier/profiles/filtering.md

   or similar languages.

-  This technique alleviates the expense of sending large datasets from a server to a client and also reduces the processing time that a client would require to filter a large dataset.
+  This technique alleviates the expense of sending large datasets from a server to a client and also reduces the processing time that a client would otherwise require to filter a large dataset.

   In order to support data filtering, this specification defines a series of
   comparers: